snowzach/doods2/README.md

 - tensorflow - Original tensoflow frozen models (Usually end with `.pb`)
 - pytorch - PyTorch based models like yolov5
 - deepstack - Deepstack models suppor
-- yolov8 - YOLOv8 based models
+- yolo - Ultralytics based models (yolo)
 - tensorflow2 - DISABLED - The libraries required were huge (2.2GB) and it was too slow to be useful for the time being.

 ## Other Options